UPCOMING PROGRAMS | PAST PROGRAMS

 The WCA Art Book Club was formed in partnership with the WCA Colorado Chapter to foster understanding of women in the arts and their contributions.
 Books are chosen by members and discussed bi-monthly via Zoom.
-Join us for first our pick for 2022!
+Join us!

 Host: Annette Coleman, Colorado Chapter

 Note: If you register but do not receive a link before the meeting, please text Annette Coleman at 303-941-8887 and she will send you the link.